It All Started with a Note

 "I'm wanted by Scorpia.
 I wouldn't want them to hurt you or Alex in order to get me.
 Although you may have to move, since Scorpia obviously knows where you two live."
 The Russian smiled reassuringly, or tried to.
 He really hadn't smiled a lot in the past few years, so he was a little out of practice.

 "Oh.
-That makes sense, I guess." for a few minutes, no sound was heard except for the pole of the gondola in the water and the pole man humming quietly to himself.
+That makes sense, I guess."
+For a few minutes, no sound was heard except for the pole of the gondola in the water and the gondolier humming quietly to himself.
 "So...where are we going to stay now?"

 A few minutes later, Jack got her answer as Yassen stepped out of the gondola and helped her out, flipping a few coins to the pole man.
 Jack looked around.
 They seemed to be in the city of Venice, not the outskirts.
 People walked on sidewalks and in the streets, going in and out of small shops and houses and hotels.
 The latter is where Yassen was heading, and Jack had to hurry to catch up.